opensearch-project/documentation-website/_security-analytics/sec-analytics-config/log-types.md

 # Supported log types

-Logs keep the raw data on events that happen throughout a system and in its separate parts.
+Logs contain raw data about events that happen throughout a system and in its separate parts.
 The following table shows the log types that are currently supported by Security Analytics for ingestion, mapping, and monitoring.

 | Log type | Description |
 | :--- |:--- |